 The Nimue platform is a set of modules to build up applications in the scientific field of motion analysis (gait analysis, sport sciences, …).
 In the vocabulary of the Netbeans IDE the modules are bundeled as a platform.

-The plaform includes implementations of a lot of mathematical algorithms for 3d analyses, graphical components for visualisation and also utilities to model the workflow of measurements and analyses.
-It is made for easy integration of measurement systems (markerbased optical-, intertial sensor based systems, …) and their specific data file formats.
+The Nimue plaform includes implementations of a lot of mathematical algorithms for 3d analyses, graphical components for visualisation and also utilities to model the workflow of measurements and analyses.
+It is made for easy integration of measurement systems (markerbased optical-, inertial sensor based systems, …) and their specific data file formats.

 This is a draft version of the manual for version 2.2 of the Nimue Platform.
 It is far away from completeness.

 This document is explicitly not a users manual and it's also not a manual for developers.
 If you have descided to develop an application based on the Nimue platform you have to ask for a developers guide.
-If you are working with an application based on the Nimue platform, better read the applications manual.
+If you are working with an application based on the Nimue platform, better read first the applications manual.

 The base idea was to use XML files to describe complex dynamic systems and the workflow of measurements and analyses for educational usage.
 The target application was called Skepsis.
 The easy processing possibilities of XML files allow simple automatisation and the use of powerful codegenerators and tools to develop graphical userinterfaces, where the XML files can be hidden for unexperienced users.
 With these experiences more generalized components are developed, to be able to build applications for research purposes.

 In the following years many non mathematical orientated modules are added and a lot of non research applications are realized by the company ORAT Software-Entwicklung, which is founded as a spin off from the University of Karlsruhe.

 In the years 2003-2008 advanced components for motion analysis are added and the specialized components bundle Nimue for motion analysis was established.